Downtown Memphis in Shelby County, Tennessee — The American South (East South Central)

 Topics and series.
 This historical marker is listed in these topic lists: Communications • Industry & Commerce • Sports.
 In addition, it is included in the Tennessee, Memphis, Center City Commission series list.
 A significant historical year for this entry is 1885.

 Location.
 35° 8.653′ N, 90° 2.965′ W. Marker is in Memphis, Tennessee, in Shelby County.
 It is in Downtown Memphis.
-Marker is on Madison Avenue just east of South B.B.
+It is on Madison Avenue just east of South B.B.
 King Boulevard, on the right when traveling east.
 Marker is on sidewalk behind AutoZone Park's left field bluff.
 Touch for map.
 Marker is at or near this postal address: 195 Madison Ave, Memphis TN 38103, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Marion Scudder Griffin (about 300 feet away, measured in a direct line); The Saturday Night Jamboree (about 400 feet away); Dermon Building (about 600 feet away); Civil War Capitol (about 700 feet away); The Hole in the Wall (about 700 feet away); WMC Radio Station (about 700 feet away); Wildcats (about 700 feet away); Hattie Manely (about 800 feet away).
+At least 8 other markers are within walking distance of this marker: Marion Scudder Griffin (about 300 feet away, measured in a direct line); The Saturday Night Jamboree (about 400 feet away); Dermon Building (about 600 feet away); Civil War Capitol (about 700 feet away); The Hole in the Wall (about 700 feet away); WMC Radio Station (about 700 feet away); Wildcats (about 700 feet away); Hattie Manely (about 800 feet away).
 Touch for a list and map of all markers in Memphis.

 Also see . . .